 General Cancer Screening For Men

-Cancer screening tests are designed to find cancer or pre-cancerous areas before there are any symptoms and, generally, when treatments are most successful.
-(Learn more about screening tests) Various organizations have developed guidelines for cancer screening for men.
+Cancer screening tests are designed to find cancer or pre-cancerous areas before there are any symptoms.
+Generally, this is when treatments are most successful (Learn more about screening tests).
+Various organizations have developed guidelines for cancer screening for men.
 While these guidelines vary slightly between different organizations, they cover the same basic screening tests, including those for prostate and colorectal cancers.

-During routine health exams (at any age) your healthcare provider may also evaluate for cancers of the skin, mouth, thyroid and testes.
+During routine health exams (at any age) your healthcare provider may also screen for cancers of the skin, mouth, thyroid, and testes.
 Not all screening tests are right for everyone.
 Your personal and family cancer history, and/or the presence of a known genetic predisposition, can affect which tests are right for you and at what age you begin them.
-Therefore, be sure to discuss these with your healthcare provider.
+Be sure to discuss these with your healthcare provider.